|

 watercolour.
 His sketchbook was his companion.
 In the hectic period of

-identifying and surveying the site for Adelaide, Light is unlikely to have had the luxury of time to paint in oils.
+identifying and surveying the site for Adelaide, Light is unlikely to have

-a cart and tent from the watercolour.
+after the watercolour.
+The oil omits just a cart and tent from the

-That leaves the
+That leaves the 2019

-squarer than the AGSA watercolour and London print.
-I first noticed how the artist has tried to create balance by
+than the AGSA watercolour and London print.
+I first noticed how the artist

-framing the scene with a dead tree at right and a felled one in the
+has tried to create balance by framing the scene with a dead tree at right

-foreground.
+and a felled one in the foreground.
 It feels a bit clunky to me.

 Being squarer